Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 3.6 What’s meant by ‘emissions allowances’

 Only those compliance market credits which can be used to meet obligations under the EU Emissions Trading Scheme (EUETS) are subject to the reverse charge mechanism.
-These currently comprise EU Allowances, some Certified Emission Reductions (CER) and some Emission Reduction Units (ERU), as defined in Directive 2003/87/EC (as amended).
+These currently comprise of EU Allowances, as defined in Directive 2003/87/EC (as amended).
+Some Certified Emission Reductions (CERs) and some Emission Reduction Units (ERUs), as defined in the Directive, were also were subject to the reverse charge.
+As from 1 May 2021, these CERs and ERUs are no longer within the reverse charge.

 3.7 Telecommunications services